nmstreethran/notebook/webdev-notes.md

 ruby --version
 ```

-Download and install Ruby from the [official website](https://www.ruby-lang.org/en/).
+Download and install Ruby using instructions from the [official website](https://www.ruby-lang.org/en/).

 - Use [RubyInstaller](https://rubyinstaller.org/) on Windows
-- Use apt on Debian/Ubuntu:
+- Use apt on Debian/Ubuntu (*may not be the latest version*):

   ```sh
   sudo apt-get install ruby-full